minjeong94/minjeong.github.io/index.md

 Hello!
 I am a third-year Ph.D. student in the Economics Department at the University of Georgia.

-My primary research interests are Labor Economics and Econometrics.
-The focus of my recent studies is using panel data to find the effects of the Venezuelan crisis on the Brazilian job market.
+My research interests are Labor Economics and Econometrics.
+The focus of my recent studies is to employ panel data to find the effects of the Venezuelan crisis on the Brazilian job market.
 On the econometrics side, how difference-in-differences models behave with time-varying covariates.
 I also contributed to the R coding of Scott Cunningham’s The Mixtape and investigated the causal effects of police interventions in Rio’s slums on crime.

 **<a href="files/Sant_Anna_CV.pdf">Curriculum Vitae</a>**